-The teams played to a 0-0 draw about a month and a half later.
-It was a relatively dull night with no goals and the majority of the action in the middle of the field as both teams struggled on the attacking end.
+About a month and a half later, the teams met again, this time in Rio Tinto Stadium.
+It was a relatively dull night with no goals and the majority of the action in the middle of the field.
+Both teams struggled on the attacking end.
 There were no shots on target in the first half and just three in the second.

 Orlando Pride (4-3-3)